 You must stay up to date with core CMS code and contributed modules and plugins.
 If you don’t, deprecated functions and poor code in plugins will return errors and break your site.
 WordPress sees a lot of hacker activity.
 Automated hacker scripts scour the internet for sites with outdated WordPress sites.
 They are looking to exploit known vulnerabilities and turn you site into zombies for their own nefarious purposes.

-You often get tasked with ‘performance tuning’ projects.
 Talk about what’s involved in performance tuning.

 Performance tuning is not only about analyzing performance and fixing bad code.
 Experience teaches us sensible configuration ‘recipes’.
 Caching strategies, quality of hosting, and hosting features are part of it.

 WordPress and Drupal come with a multitude of site building features and code hooks for developers.
 Unfortunately, these great tools are just enough enough rope to hang yourself with.
 You can build a view in Drupal that will bring the entire site and host to its knees.
 A developer needs to know enough about WebOps to avoid these things.

 Walk us through a typical WebOps performance tuning process.